 Joshua grew up in the Los Angeles area but spent part of his childhood in Mexico, and speaks Spanish fluently.
 Joshua Haffner hold a bachelor’s degree from the University of Texas at Austin, graduating with high honors.
 He attended law school at the University of California, Hastings College of the Law, graduating cum laude.
 Joshua admitted to practice law in California, New York, Washington, and numerous federal courts.

-If you feel you have been treated injured or unfairly, call or contact Haffner Lawyers.
+If you feel you have been treated unfairly or injured, call or contact Haffner Lawyers.
 There is no charge for the initial consultation.

 J.D., University of California – Hastings College of Law, 1997